Some properties occupied by one household (e.g. one family unit) are identified as consisting of more than one self-contained unit.

 Backdating of awards

-All discounts and exemptions are notified on on the back of our council tax bills and if you feel you are eligible you should make an application as soon as you are able to.
-We may not be able to backdate awards earlier than the start of the current financial year if you delay in applying.
+All discounts and exemptions are notified on on the back of our Council Tax bills and if you feel you are eligible you should make an application as soon as you are able to.
+We may not be able to backdate awards earlier than the start of the current financial year if you delay in applying, however we will look at each application on its own merits.

 This information is provided as guidance only and is not a full statement of the laws around annexes.
 The law can be complicated with annexes so we will need to fully look into the circumstances surrounding applications to decide if any discounts or exemptions are applicable.